Climate Studies Course Attribute

 Which departments should consider the CLI attribute?
 All of them.
 Every discipline has climate connections, from helping us to understand the drivers of climate change (including complex social, cultural, political, technological, and economic factors), to helping us to understand the consequences (climate change affects all dimensions of human well-being including health and safety, water security, food security, economic security, international security and more), and/or helping us understand how to respond with solutions (including mitigation actions that reduce the causes and adaptation actions that reduce the harms).

 What are the criteria for a course to be tagged with the CLI attribute?
-To be eligible for the CLI attribute, a course must meet all five (A-E) of these criteria:
+To be eligible, a course must meet all five (A-E) of these CLI criteria:

 A) Course must focus a significant portion of its content (student contact hours, assignments, etc.) on climate literacy.
 We recommend a minimum of 20%, which equates to at least 3 weeks of climate focus in a 15-week semester.
 Ideally the perspectives included in the climate components also permeate the rest of the course.